 Great news that your Wandering Jew cutting is growing new leaves!
 Don’t worry at all if they are smaller than that of the mother plant, it’s normal and is just caused by the root system being much smaller which means it can’t support the same level of growth.
 Give it time and slowly the new leaves will start to get bigger.

-Yellow leaves on Wandering Jew plants is caused by watering issues, either too much or too little.
+Yellow leaves are caused by watering issues, either too much or too little.
 The best way to determine which is by inspecting the root system to see if it’s dry or mushy.

 If your cutting is turning yellow whilst in water then it may be caused by stagnant water or too much of the cutting being submerged.

-Hopefully this guide to Wandering Jew propagation has been useful.
 Whilst you can also propagate through division, stem cuttings is the best method and the only one we recommend as it couldn’t be simpler.
-Now that you are equipped with the right method, care instructions and top tips, your Wandering Jew propagation should go off without a hitch!
+Now that you are equipped with the right method, care instructions and top tips, your propagation should go off without a hitch!

 Check out our full Wandering Jew care guide to find all the information on how to continue to care for your cuttings once they have matured.